davidissamattos/bpcs/README.md

       - `bpc.R`: this contains a single function (rather large) that is the main function call of the package.
 Each new model should be added here in the if else section with the appropriated data list for stan.
-Dont forget to add the relevant documentation in roxygen2
+Don’t forget to add the relevant documentation in roxygen2
       - `bpc_exports.R`: these are helper functions to handle the `bpc` object and are exposed to the user.
 Only add here functions that